sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 your responsibility to notice these signals and insert that kind of fun into the game.

+## Show, Don't Tell

+One piece of advice frequently given to anyone trying to convey information is "Show, don't tell".

+In that spirit, you are invited to visit `https://www.deckahedron.com/world/examples`.
+There, you will see examples of Deckahedron World being played.
+For all the author's attempt to make this document clear, brief, and unambiguous, those examples may do a better job of conveying just what Deckahedron World is and how it is played.

 ---

 To make your job of teaching the rules easier, this guide has